This picture is taken from the top of the cellar at LCHB - (Copyright Izak Litwar)

 LCHB 2023 (barrel sample) 97-99p

 Tasted in April 2024.
-50% Cabernet Franc, 30% Cabernet Sauvignon and 20% Merlot.
+50% Cabernet Franc, 30% Cabernet Sauvignon, and 20% Merlot.
 13.5% alcohol.
-This wine is different from the powerful 2022 version, displaying tenderness, delicacy, finesse, and elegance.
+This wine differs from the powerful 2022 version, displaying tenderness, delicacy, finesse, and elegance.
 Still, its aromatic profile is intact, with fragrant morello cherries and blackcurrants.
 It's savory, vibrant, and sophisticated on the palate, with a very long aftertaste.
 It is almost as thrilling as its one-year-old brother.

-Tasted in April 2023.
-40% C. Franc, 34% C. Sauvignon and 26% Merlot.
+Tasted twice - last time in February 2025.
+Consistent notes.
+40% Cabernet Franc, 34% Cabernet Sauvignon, and 26% Merlot.
 13.5% alcohol.
-70% whole bunches to keep ABV down!
+70% whole bunches to keep alcohol down!
 An intense mix of black cherries and blackcurrants spiced up with roses, minerality, vibrant, great structure, a strong backbone, incredibly sensual, sophisticated, and many layers.
 A strong candidate to compete for the wine of the vintage!

-Tasted in April 2022.
-40% C. Franc, 35% C. Sauvignon and 23% Merlot.
+Tasted twice - last time in October 2024.
+Consistent notes.
+40% Cabernet Franc, 35% Cabernet Sauvignon, and 23% Merlot.
 13.5% alcohol.
-An intense mix of black cherries and morello ones added some violets, crushed rocks, tension, vibrant, finely-grained tannin, splendid complexity, and a well-structured and persistent finish.
-Fabulous stuff.
+An intense mix of black cherries and morello cherries added notes of violets, crushed rocks, tension, vibrant, finely grained tannin, splendid complexity, and a well-structured, persistent finish.
+Splendid effort for the vintage.

 LCHB 2020 99p

 Tasted twice - last time in April 2023.
 Consistent notes.
-40% Cabernet Franc, 34% Cabernet Sauvignon and 26% Merlot.
-55% of whole grape bunches were included in vinification.
+40% Cabernet Franc, 34% Cabernet Sauvignon, and 26% Merlot.
+Fifty-five percent of the whole grape bunches were included in the vinification process.
 13.65% alcohol.
-80% new oak, 11% foudres and 9% amphoras.
+80% new oak, 11% foudres, and 9% amphoras.
 The nose was a paradise of fragrances, and the palate was a paradise of tastes.
 When you find spectacular complexity, sophisticated touch, liquid cashmere, and seamless structure in this wine, the result is true perfection!
 2020 is the best vintage Guillaume Pouthier has ever produced at LCHB; that's it!
 It was not running at full speed when tasted in April 2023.
 Bottling occurred in February 2023, and the wines tasted disjointed.
 98p.

 LCHB 2019 99p